-Rookie Alvarez homers again, Astros top Blue Jays 7-2
+Rookie Yordan Alvarez homers again, Astros top Blue Jays 7-2

-HOUSTON (AP) — Yordan Alvarez homered again and Jack Mayfield hit three doubles as Houston’s rookies delivered in a big way, leading the Astros over the Toronto Blue Jays 7-2 on Saturday.

 Alvarez became the fourth player in major league history to hit four home runs in his first five games.
+He joined Trevor Story, who hit six for Colorado in 2016, Yasiel Puig (Dodgers, 2013) and Mike Jacobs (Mets, 2005).

+“Certainly, I didn’t expect it,” Alvarez said through a translator.
+“But obviously, I’ve worked to get to this point.
+Everything that I do I have high expectations for myself based off the work that I’ve done to get to this point.”

-The 21-year-old from Cuba sent a solo drive into the upper deck in right field and finished with three hits, making him 8 for 17 in his brief career — he has driven in eight runs, scored eight times and also has drawn six walks.
+Alvarez got three hits, making him 8 for 17 in his brief career.
+He has driven in eight runs, scored eight times and also has drawn six walks.

+“I’m probably having as hard a time describing him as you’re having writing about him,” manager AJ Hinch said.
+“He’s having an enormous impact for us, that goes without saying.
+It’s been very impressive to watch him methodically go about his business as a much more experienced player than he is.”

+Alvarez played left field after starting as the designated hitter in his first four games.

 The 28-year-old Mayfield was 2 for 34 as a big leaguer before breaking loose.